miekg/lboverlay/README.md

 ## Bugs

 DNSSEC is not handled at all.
-Currently the happy path works, but NXDOMAIN, NODATA, etc, are not handled at all.